UN health agency aims to wipe out trans fats worldwide

 Dr. Tom Frieden, a former director of the U.S. Centers for Disease Control and Prevention who worked with WHO officials on the call to action, called its move unprecedented.

-"The world is now setting its sights on today's leading killers - particularly heart disease, which kills more people than any other cause in almost every country," said Frieden, president of a New-York-based project called Resolve to Save Lives.
+"The world is now setting its sights on today's leading killers - particularly heart disease, which kills more people than any other cause in almost every country," said Frieden, president of Resolve to Save Lives, a New-York-based project of an organization called Vital Strategies.

-The first trans fatty food to hit the U.S. market was Crisco shortening, which went on sale in 1911.
+In the U.S., the first trans fatty food to hit the market was Crisco shortening, which went on sale in 1911.
 Trans fatty foods became increasingly popular beginning in the 1950s, partly because experts at the time thought they were healthier than cooking with butter or lard.

 Food makers liked artificial trans fats because they prolonged product shelf life.
 They used them in doughnuts, cookies and deep-fried foods.